debb-major/house-prices-multi-linear-regression/README.md

 - Interpret Coefficients:
    Print out how each feature impacts the predicted price.

+- Visualize Results
+   A scatter plot shows how close predicted prices are to actual ones.

 ## 📦 How to Run
 1. Clone the repo: